Kodak Black: Personal life

 In June 2018, Kodak Black earned his GED while in prison.

 On February 6, 2021, Kodak returned to social media with a new hairstyle and a slimmer figure.
 The same day, he posted a video to Twitter where he and his lawyer Bradford Cohen said that they had informed the FBI in Miami that Kodak would cover tuition costs for the two children of late FBI agent Laura Schwartzenberger and the child of late FBI agent Daniel Alfin, both of whom died on duty.

 On February 12, 2022, Kodak Black was shot during a fight outside a Los Angeles Italian restaurant where Justin Bieber was hosting a Super Bowl-week party.

+Kapri endorsed the Donald Trump 2024 presidential campaign, releasing the single "ONBOA47RD" with New York rapper Fivio Foreign in support of Trump.

 Philanthropy

 On October 1, 2018, Kodak Black donated $10,000 to the Jack and Jill Children's center, which is a provider of early children's education.
 In November 2018, Kodak Black announced that he was building a school in Haiti.

 On December 20, 2018, Kodak Black donated enough money to Paradise Childcare in Broward County, Florida, to provide gifts for 150 children in the area.
 In addition, he also donated $5,000 for the organization's annual Christmas party.

 In late 2018, he donated $2,500 to South Carolina police officer Terrence Carraway, who was killed in a shootout on duty.
 On May 3, 2019, Kodak Black donated $12,500 to a girl named Paige Cook, the girl's goal was to give pencils and notebooks to give to all 7,600 students in the Cleburne Independent School District in Texas, a low-income district.
 In 2018, Paige raised enough money to buy over 40,000 pencils.

 In the wake of the 2019 STEM School Highlands Ranch shooting, Kodak Black's lawyer reached out to the family of Kendrick Ray Castillo, who was shot and killed after lunging at the attacker, on May 11, and offered to pay for Castillo's funeral and set aside an annual $10,000 scholarship for any student wishing to go to college for science or engineering.
 His lawyer stated that the family had not yet responded.

 Kodak also allegedly donated $50,000 to Gekyume, the son of late rapper and collaborator XXXTentacion.
 Kodak and XXXTentacion were friends up until his death in 2018.